A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 Japan – 12th November to 2nd December

 Japan was a major shock for us!
-It was the only country in which we struggled to communicate freely.
+It was the only country in which we struggled to communicate.
 From pristine streets to bright lights and outstanding cultural experiences, Japan met our expectations.

 The fast and efficient Shinkansen was our chosen mode of transport, taking us from Tokyo to Hiroshima.
 Although we didn’t catch the famous cherry blossom season, we were spoilt with amazing autumn colours.